How much is enough for an emergency fund, you ask?

 Here are four common emergencies that come to mind:

 1-You lose your income.
 This one is all too familiar to Americans in this economy.
 When you lose your job, what do you do?
 Most take out unemployment benefits.

 Unfortunately, the government's unemployment check will barely cover the food bill.
 To make up the difference, an emergency fund would help ease the strain of unemployment while you search for a new job.

 2-Unexpected car repairs.
 How many times have you heard people complaining about unexpected auto repairs?
 Things like transmission failures, blown head gaskets, and serious engine damage.

 These problems can cost a pretty penny and most families don't factor this into their monthly budget.
 So when a car repair is needed, where does the money come from?

 An emergency fund would be helpful.
 You could use emergency funds for the car repair and your monthly family budget would be unscathed.

 3-Home repairs.
-Having lived with my parents for 22 years, I’m all too familiar with home repairs.
-Septic tanks, water heater, plumbing leaks, upgrading windows, and air handler units come to mind.
+Having lived with my parents for 22 years, I'm all too familiar with home repairs.
+Septic tanks, water heaters, plumbing leaks, upgrading windows, and air handler units come to mind.

 These are not cheap to replace by any means.
 And what if your house floods?
 And what if a fire burns everything you own?
 These are issues you need to plan in advance for.
 Part of planning in advance is having an adequate emergency fund.